 1- Consider all the Pros and Cons

 Paid holidays, sick leaves, and vacations are some benefits you might miss out on when starting your own business.
 Think and plan how you’ll cope with that loss.
-There’ll be miss opportunities and a lot of disappointments too.
+There’ll be missed opportunities and a lot of disappointments too.

 2- Ask Yourself the Right Questions